Rupert D'Oyly Carte: Rebuilding the Savoy Theatre and later years

 Carte was deeply affected by the death of his son Michael in 1932.
 The actor Martyn Green said, "The heart dropped right out of him.
 His interest in both the operas and the hotel seemed to fade away."
 Nevertheless, in 1934 the company made a highly successful eight-month North American tour with Green as its new principal comedian, replacing Lytton.
 Carte gave approval for, and was closely consulted about, a 1938 film version of The Mikado produced and conducted by Geoffrey Toye, starring Green and released by Universal Pictures, but his only new stage production after 1932 was of The Yeomen of the Guard designed in 1939 by Peter Goffin.
 The re-staging was regarded as radical, but when Goffin took fright at the storm of controversy, Carte told him, "I don't care what they say about the production.
 I should care if they said nothing."

 On 3 September 1939, at the outbreak of the Second World War, the British government ordered the immediate and indefinite closure of all theatres.
 Carte cancelled the autumn tour and disbanded the company.
 Theatres were permitted to reopen from 15 September, but it took some weeks to re-form the company.
 It resumed touring in Edinburgh on Christmas Day 1939, and continued to perform throughout the war.
 German bombing destroyed the sets and costumes for five D'Oyly Carte productions: Cox and Box, The Sorcerer, H.M.S.
 Pinafore, Princess Ida and Ruddigore.
 The old productions of Pinafore and Cox and Box were recreated shortly after the war, but the other two operas took longer to rejoin the company's repertory.
-Peter Goffin designed and directed the new production of The Yeomen of the Guard first seen in January 1940, and his new Ruddigore debuted in 1948, shortly after Carte's death.
+Goffin designed and directed the new production of The Yeomen of the Guard first seen in January 1940, and his new Ruddigore debuted in 1948, shortly after Carte's death.
 A return of the company to the US for 21 weeks in 1947 was very successful.